HishamKhalil1990/code-102-reading-notes/401/read31.md

 ## Images and Containers
 ### Images and containers are the two fundamental concepts to grasp when you start with Docker.
 An image is a snapshot in time of what a project contains.
 A container is a running instance of the image.
 ## Library Website and API
+### Django REST Framework works alongside the Django web framework to create web APIs. web API should be added to a project after Django itself has been installed and configured.
+The most important takeaway is that Django creates websites containing webpages, while Django REST Framework creates web APIs which are a collection of URL endpoints containing available HTTP verbs that return JSON.